5l1v3r1/Mac_OSX-Hack/README.md

 # README

-This repo wont contain any scripts or previews, It will just be a simple guide for how you will take over root access  on any Apple Device running MacOSX. (iMac, Macbooks etc)
+This repo wont contain any scripts or previews, It will just be a simple guide for how you will be able to take over root access on any Apple Device running MacOSX no matter wich version of OSX. (iMac, Macbook devices etc)

-I have created this repository as an reminder for myself, with below commands you will gain 100% full control of all users data and take over root access of any OSX device aslong root partition has not been encrypted.
+I have created this repository as an reminder for myself.
+With below commands you will gain 100% full control of all users data and take over root access of any OSX device aslong root partition has not been encrypted.

 # HOWTO